bumptech/nitro/docs/nitro.md

 }
 ~~~~~

-(Due to the fun of C strings, we copy the given frame into a buffer and
+(Due to the dangerous nature of C strings, we copy the given frame into a buffer and
 make sure to set the terminating null byte before we print.)

 So, that's about it.
 Here's our whole program: